Pricing

 Ahrefs vs. Other Tools for Finding Unlinked Brand Mentions

-Ahrefs Content Explorer is the most comprehensive option, but it is not the only one.
+Ahrefs Content Explorer is the most comprehensive option, but it isn’t the only one.
 Here is how it compares to alternatives commonly used for this purpose.

 For most B2B brands, Ahrefs Content Explorer combined with weekly Google Alerts provides the best balance of depth and coverage.
-Add an AI visibility analytics tool to cover mentions in ChatGPT, Perplexity, and Gemini — platforms that Ahrefs does not monitor.
+Add an AI visibility analytics tool to cover mentions in ChatGPT, Perplexity, and Gemini, platforms that Ahrefs doesn’t monitor.

 Frequently Asked Questions